USM-COS460/usm-cos460.github.io/_projects/project-1-number-guess.md

 title: Project 1 - Number Guessing Server
 permalink: /project-1
 ---
-## Specification

-Your goal is to develop a TCP/IP based server that implements a number guessing game.
+Develop a TCP/IP based server that implements a number guessing game.
 This assignment is an introduction to TCP/IP socket programming and connecting clients and servers together.
 You will only be responsible for the server side of things, you can use “telnet” for testing and validation.